ImagicTheCat/Luaoop/README.md

 Class inheritance is resolved dynamically, it means that the access to a Class property (through a safe access, the instance namespace or in a child class) is not cached, so changes will be directly applied.

-Instead, instance methods/properties are cached for each instance type when accessed the first time, this means that modifications of parent methods or direct parent properties will require a `class.propagate` for any instantiated type that should be affected by the changes. `class.propagate` is not about Class properties propagation, but instantiated type propagation, it will trigger an error when used for uninstantiated types.
+Instead, instance methods/properties are cached for each instance type when accessed the first time, this means that modifications of parent methods or direct parent properties will require a `class.propagate` for any instantiated type that should be affected by the changes. `class.propagate` is not about Class properties propagation, but instantiated type properties propagation, it will trigger an error when used for uninstantiated types.

-*NOTE: when accessing a non-existent instance method/property, the property is cached as `false` for optimization. *
+**NOTE: when accessing a non-existent instance method/property, the property is cached as `false` for optimization. **

 ```lua
 A = class("A")